D 85 road (United Arab Emirates)

 D 85 (د ٨٥), also known as Baniyas Road, is a road in Dubai, United Arab Emirates.
 The road begins near the north end of the Deira Corniche, and runs beside Dubai Creek south-eastwards.
 Passing important landmarks along the creek, D 85 ends near the Dubai Creek Golf & Yacht Club.

-Important landmarks along the D 85 route include the Hyatt Regency Dubai on the Deira Corniche, the Deira Twin Towers, Al Nasr Square, Etisalat Tower 1, Dubai Municipality, and the Deira City Centre.
+Important landmarks along the D 85 route include the Hyatt Regency Dubai on the Deira Corniche, the Deira Twin Towers, Baniyas Square, Etisalat Tower 1, Dubai Municipality, and the Deira City Centre.
 D 85 intersects with other roads to provide access to Bur Dubai — it intersects with D 92 (Al Mina Road/Al Khaleej Road) near Port Rashid to form the Al Shindagha Tunnel and with Umm Hurair Road in Deira to form the Al Maktoum Bridge.

 The word Baniyas is a reference to the dynastic tribe of the Al Maktoums.